• Skip to primary navigation

 If you stream most of your movies and music, you may get hit with an extra bill every month.

-We’ve probably all got friends who are constantly streaming music and movies, all-day, every-day.
+We’ve probably all got friends who are constantly streaming music and movies, all day, every day.
 They’re usually the same people that complain that their Internet bill is too high.

-Whether you know if or not, your ISP probably has a data cap on your account.
+Whether you know it or not, your ISP probably has a data cap on your account.
 In fact, most Americans are living with data caps and probably don’t even know it.
 And it’s not just your mobile plan, many home Internet accounts have them too.

 I’ll get more into that in a minute, but knowing how much data is used to watch a movie or TV show will help you avoid some nasty surprises down the road.